 Tracking government efficiency: Parsippany company's software to help towns analyze, share data

 Featured on the front page the Sunday Daily Record, this article discusses how several Morris County, NJ towns have begun using Revelstone's product to help mprove performance and create efficiencies.
 The Daily Record, with the help of Mark Nelson, CEO, takes a look into performance management and benchmarking and it's role in today's local governments.

-Nj.com discuss how three NJ towns, Bogota, Teaneck and Englewood are utilizign Compass to faciliate shared services.
+Nj.com discuss how Teaneck is is utilizing Compass to faciliate shared services.
 Work with NNJCF, the towns plan to load historical data into Compass to begin making immediate comparisons and long term trends.